rymanacevedo/rymanacevedo/README.md

 - **Testing**: Jest, Playwright, Cypress, Selenium

-## 🤖 Passion for AI
+## AI Development

 Artificial Intelligence holds the promise of transforming our world.
-I am deeply fascinated by its potential and continually explore how to harness its power for innovative solutions Healthcare, Edtech, Defense, and consulting.
+I've worked in healthcare, edtech, defense, and consulting.
 I strive to push the boundaries of what’s possible.

 ## 🤝 Collaboration and Teamwork